aionescu/wasm-hs/README.md

 The project also includes an interpreter that uses continuation-passing style for efficient jumps, and local instances (via [`WithDict`](https://hackage.haskell.org/package/base/docs/GHC-Exts.html#t:WithDict)) for constant-time variable lookup.

+Global variables and segments can be initialised with host-provided mutable references (`IORef`s), which allows the host to pass inputs to the Wasm module, and inspect its outputs and side-effects.

 ## Limitations

 * The DSL only allows the construction of self-contained Wasm modules (i.e. no external imports or exports).